 Starr lawyers baffled at probe time

-Lawyers for comedian Freddie Starr said they are "astonished" at the length of time a police investigation into alleged sexual offences is taking.
+Freddie Starr's lawyers have said they are "astonished" at the length of time a police investigation into alleged sexual offences is taking.

-The 70-year-old was today rebailed until early December after his initial arrest in November last year by officers from Operation Yewtree, the national investigation sparked by abuse allegations against Jimmy Savile.
+The 70-year-old has been rebailed until early December after his initial arrest in November last year by officers from Operation Yewtree, the national investigation sparked by abuse allegations against Jimmy Savile.

 His lawyer Dean Dunham released a statement to say: "Freddie was due to return to the police station today to answer bail and our belief was that this would have marked the end of this matter.